Head of English: Mr C Springham

 How parents/carers can support their children

 Parents can support their sons’ progress in English by encouraging wide reading for pleasure and information, including literature and non-fiction texts in news media.
-Conversations at home about reading and homework can reinforce learning at school and in the classroom, as can visits to libraries and the theatre.
+Conversations at home about reading and homework can reinforce learning at school, as can visits to libraries and the theatre.

-Students review the quality of their learning in English against given objectives.
+Students are asked to review the quality of their learning in English against given objectives.
 Teachers feed forward, guiding students with spoken and written comments on how to improve skills.
-Formal tests in English Language and English Literature during the Summer Term give students the practice they need to develop technique and succeed in public examinations.
+Formal tests in English Language and English Literature give students the practice they need to develop technique and succeed in public examinations.

 Careers Leading on from English